xpcai2010/CarND-LaneLines-Project/README.md

 The possible improvements could be
 * Update the _**Region of Interest**_ dynamically
-* If no line is detected, the pipeline could estimate the right and left lanes based on previous information or based on some other references (I think I would learn more information/techniques from the course)
+* If no line is detected, the pipeline could estimate the right and left lanes based on previous information or based on some other references (I think I would learn more information/techniques from the course).
-"# CarND-LaneLines-P1"
-"# CarND-LaneLines-P1"
-"# CarND-LaneLines-P1"